smasty/Neevo/src/Neevo/Nette/readme.txt

 3. In the same config file, add another section called "database".
-    That is the place for all your Neevo configuration, e.g.
+    That is the place for all your Neevo configuration, for example:

     database:
         driver: MySQLi